David Lynch once said, “films are 50 per cent visual and 50 per cent sound. Sometimes sound even overplays the visual".

 He’s got a point: imagine Jaws without the dramatic ‘dun-dun’, 2001: A Space Odyssey without the visceral sound effects, or even – gulp! – Jurassic Park without its memorable theme.

-Whether you have a 5.1- or 7.2-channel system, or even a Dolby Atmos set-up with extra in-ceiling speakers, these film scenes will reveal how good your AV system really is.
+Whether you have a 5.1- or 7.2-channel system, or even a Dolby Atmos set-up with extra in-ceiling or upward-firing speakers, these film scenes will reveal how good your AV system really is.
 Volume dial at the ready...

 House of Flying Daggers (2004) - chapter 4